 Best Times of Year to Go Stargazing in Edinburgh

 As you might imagine for any part of the U.K., Edinburgh has a temperate climate which comes with a fair amount of cloud cover.
-The summer months of June and July are typically the clearest and warmest, which make them an ideal time if you’re planning a trip to Edinburgh that also specifically includes stargazing.
+The summer months of June and July are typically the clearest and warmest, which makes them an ideal time if you’re planning a trip to Edinburgh that also specifically includes stargazing.
 If you have the flexibility, you might even chance the clouds to see the Perseids meteor shower in mid-August.

-Other Space Related Experiences in Edinburgh
+Other Space-Related Experiences in Edinburgh